-Coming in at number one we’ve got the Coastal Way, which takes you up (or down) the Welsh Coastline.
+Coming in at number one, we’ve got The Coastal Way, which takes you along the glorious Welsh Coastline.

 Starting in St Davids in the South, you’ll drive 175 miles up the coast to Aberdaron in the North, hitting dozens of beaches and popular Welsh seaside towns like Aberaeron, Aberystwyth and Barmouth.

-Time wise, I’d probably do it in 3-5 days, but again you can extend it out if you fancy spending more time on the beach getting that famous Welsh tan.
+Time wise, we’d recommend 3-5 days, but again you can extend it out if you fancy spending more time on the beach getting that famous Welsh tan.